sbracegirdle/sbracegirdle.github.io/src/posts/2024-02-22-react-anti-patterns.md

 }
 ```

 Again this is a contrived example, but as components get complex it's easy for this pattern to creep into code and cause issues.
 For example, what if we add a third number value, and forget to update the `sum` state in that change handler.
-Putting data in state unnecessarily opens up our code for bugs when it gets modified later on.
+Putting data in state unnecessarily opens up our code for bugs, especially if another engineer needs to make changes later on.

 In general we don't need to put derived data in state, we should prefer to use simple inline statements, or move the mapping logic into a separate function that we call from our component: